DNA TESTING

 - Remove the punch from the applicator and check that sampling has been successful.
 If not, discard the sample and proceed with a new punch.
 Remove the used cutter from the applicator by pulling the handles apart.
 Discard carefully as the cutter is very sharp.

-- Record the Animal ID along with other animal information on the Zoetis Sample Information Form or the NEOGEN DNA Submission Form, such that each sample can be correctly matched with each animal.
-Barcodes are assigned to the samples upon arrival in the lab.
+- Record the Animal ID, sample barcode, test type, and other animal information on the NEOGEN DNA Submission Form, such that each sample can be correctly matched with each animal.

 Blood cards for NEOGEN are $1.50/blood card.
 Hair cards for NEOGEN are $2.00/hair card and a $7.00 processing fee per sample.
 This is an additional fee to the actual DNA test, not included.
 Along with blood and hair samples, we also accept tissue samples.
 We do have the Allflex Tissue Sampling Unit (TSUs) available in the office for purchase.
-The Allflex tissue applicator is $60.00.
+The Allflex tissue applicator is $95.00.
 The Allflex TSU Kits are $35/per box and there are 10 punches in each box.
+Postage fees are applicable and vary by order.
+To place a Supplies order, please email BBUDNA@Beefmasters.org.